halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 setShowButton(await user.getFlagValue("show-button", setShowButton));
 ```

-Another strategy, that is used within LaunchDarkly's own codebase, is to prevent errors caused by typos or misuse of flag keys, while also providing code hinting that makes it easier to know what flags are available to use.
+An differentstrategy, that is used within LaunchDarkly's own codebase, is to prevent errors caused by typos or misuse of flag keys, while also providing code hinting that makes it easier to know what flags are available to use.

 For example, I could modify the client-side wrapper to make add constants that represent the available flag values.